Solis station

 Solis station is a railway station located on the North Main Line in the city of Manila, Philippines.

 After being abandoned for 20 years, and after nearly 10 years since the station's reconstruction, PNR reopened the Solis Station as part of Caloocan-Dela Rosa line, on August 1, 2018.

 Due to nearly a decade of disuse since its rehabilitation, the station has been weathered and its gate barriers have been vandalized, and in the case of its westbound barrier, dismantled and possibly stolen.
 It did not have running electricity until after its reactivation.

 This station was closed to rail traffic on 1997.
 On 2009, the station's new platforms were constructed but it was never opened until 2018 where it is once again active with the launching of the Caloocan-Dela Rosa shuttle line.

 Due to the closure of the PNR Metro Commuter Line, the reopened station is closed once again.
 It is currently being repurposed as an elevated station of the under construction North-South Commuter Railway, following the PNR line's closure on March 28, 2024.
+As of 2026, the reconstruction of that station has been delayed due to right of way issues.